Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Northern Illinois Stats and Trends

-- Northern Illinois has played 12 games, with seven wins against the spread.
+- Northern Illinois has seven wins against the spread in 12 games this year.

-- So far this year, the Huskies have been installed as underdogs by a 2.5-point margin or more eight times and are 4-3-1 ATS in those games.
+- So far this season, the Huskies have been installed as underdogs by a 3-point margin or more eight times and are 4-3-1 ATS in those games.

-- Northern Illinois' games this year have hit the over on seven of 12 set point totals (58.3%).
+- Northern Illinois' games this season have eclipsed the over/under in 58.3% of its opportunities (seven times in 12 games with a set point total).

-- Northern Illinois is 2-1-1 against the spread and 2-2 overall in games when it records more than 34.6 points.
+- When Northern Illinois puts up more than 34.6 points, it is 2-1-1 against the spread and 2-2 overall.

 - The Huskies have turned the ball over 16 times, seven fewer times than the Golden Flashes have forced turnovers (23).